All about birds

 Eggs, incubation, hatching

 The number of eggs laid (called a clutch) varies depending on the species.
-Mourning Doves lay two, while the Blue Jay lays up to seven.
-For Mallards, it may be as many as thirteen eggs.
+Mourning Doves, Zenaida macroura, lay two, while the Blue Jay, Cyanocitta cristata, lays up to seven.
+For Mallard Ducks, Anas platyrhynchos, it may be as many as thirteen eggs.
 Songbirds usually lay one egg a day, generally in the morning.
 Some larger birds lay them more erratically, like one every few days.

 Incubating habits differ between species.
 Usually, once all the eggs are laid, the female sits on them around the clock to keep them warm, taking only short food breaks.
 Males of some species help by taking turns or bringing food to the female.
 In other cases, the female incubates, and the male stands guard when she leaves the nest to eat.
-Sandpiper males take on all work of parenting by both incubating the eggs and caring for the nestlings.
-The same is true of Ostriches and some other large birds.
+Male sandpipers, Scolopacidae, take on all the work of parenting by both incubating the eggs and caring for the nestlings.
+The same is true of Ostriches, Struthio spp., and some other large birds.

 The incubation period of most passerine birds is twelve to fourteen days.
 The developing babies initially get oxygen through membranes that channel air to them from pores in the shell.
-When they’re ready to hatch, the chicks start breathing with their lungs for the first time and need a new source of air–they’re facing the laborious task of chiseling their way out of the shell.
-Fortunately, there happens to be an air pocket waiting for them at the round end of the egg, behind a membrane, and they break a hole in it.
+When they’re ready to hatch, the chicks start breathing with their lungs for the first time and need a new source of air because they’re facing the laborious task of chiseling their way out of the shell.
+Fortunately, there happens to be an air pocket waiting for them behind a membrane at the round end of the egg, and they break a hole in it.
 (This air pocket is the hollow area we see when we peel a hard-boiled egg.)

 Color illustration of the inside of a chicken egg with lbels showing the different parts.